Office: 1371 - Coleman Hall

-Dr. Routt lives in a bilingual household with her husband from El Salvador, one daughter at Charleston High School and the other away at college.
+Dr. Routt lives in a bilingual household with her husband from El Salvador and four cats, and she has two daughters away at college.

 *Office hours: MTRF 2-3:00 pm, by appointment, and on a walk-in basis.
 I am usually in my office 9:00-3:30 daily.
 Feel free to consult my teaching schedule on the door and stop by any time I am not in the classroom.
 If I can't help you when you come by, we will make an appointment.*

 WLS 1101 Beginning Spanish I

 WLS 2292G Intermediate Spanish II Honors

 WLS 3000 Spanish Grammar in Context

 WLS 3300 Hispanic Cinema / WLS 3390 Hispanic Cinema Honors

 WLS 4310 Spanish Culture and Civilization

 EIU 4125G Cultural Diversity in the United States